 The immersive experience is hidden underneath the Bloomberg buildings in the City of London.

-I won’t give the game away by saying too much, but I will say that this is one of my absolute favourite places to go in London for free.
+We won’t give the game away by saying too much, but we will say that this is one of our absolute favourite places to go in London for free.
 Fact.

-However… The Barbican has a little secret – a rather cool free thing to do in London.
-“What is it oh sage Julianna” I hear you ask.
-OK, no need for flattery, I’ll tell you.
+However, the Barbican has a little secret – a rather cool free thing to do in London…

 How about a gorgeous conservatory packed with all manner of tropical plants, cacti and flowers tucked away on the third floor of the building?